How To Meet Other Travellers In Bali

 And we are living in a digital world and we are all digital... nomads!
 Sometimes you can meet best friends through apps.
 Bumble has a friend option when you're looking for adventure buddies, there are so many solo travellers out there just like you!
 There are also plenty of decent Facebook groups to join, just type in what destination in Bali you are exploring and tons of options will pop up.
-Booking a trip with INTRO Travel is a great option because you can meet up with everyone from your group through FB before and after the trip, giving you an instant crew of new mates!
+Booking a small group tour with INTRO Travel is a great option because you can meet up with everyone from your group through FB before and after the trip, giving you an instant crew of new mates!
 Check out INTRO's 9-15 day Bali trips here.

 Check out Bali's epic bar scene

-From pool parties to buzzing night clubs to dive bars, there are so many social places to go out for a drink and meet new people.
+From pool parties to buzzing night clubs to dive bars, there are so many social places to go out for a drink and meet new people in Bali.
 Plenty of epic beach bars and restaurants provide a great setting to hang out with your new friends.
 Check out the sunset at La Plancha, then head over to Mexicola for some margaritas and delicious tacos.
 Bali is known for its nightlife, so whatever your style you're sure to have a great time!

 Try a co-working space

 Bali is a major hub for digital nomads and many ex-pats live here working online.
 Grab your laptop and order a coffee, you might be able to help each other out learning new skills from photography to blogging.
 If you're working on the go, Ubud and Canggu are key spots.
 Many of the workspaces there include massages, gyms, movie nights, and even organised 'speed dating'.
 Don't knock it til you try it!